theonlyjames/UX_Tasks/README.md

 - Pressing "H" will lock a "Screen Cursor" Object to the screen an allow you to hover over the box "Hyperlink" on the screen in the background area.

+- Pressing "J" will lock a "Screen Cursor" stop the following of the Screen Cursor

 Click and hold down anywhere on the screen with the mouse and the "Cursor" (green sphere object) will have forces applied to it in the following way:

 - x: force applied transform.positoin.x > mouse screen postion x;